 Remote onboarding: welcoming new hires virtually

-As states around the U.S. move into various stages of reopening, many businesses are choosing to let workers work from home for the foreseeable future—and are faced with the need to use remote onboarding to get new hires up to speed.
+As companies around the globe transition to a more remote workforce, many businesses are having to adapt their hiring policies as a result.
+One of the biggest changes is the need to use remote onboarding to get new hires up to speed.

 This is a big challenge.
 How do you bring employees into your organization and make them feel welcomed, excited, and like a valued member of your team?